-Center for Israel Education (CIE) announces a 2nd Cohort (3-year initiative) Israel Education Grant for
+Center for Israel Education (CIE) announces the Israel Education Grant for

 Customizing Israel Education for Your School

 As a participating school, you will decide on appropriate and attainable Israel education goals for your setting.
 CIE will help you achieve those goals with a tailored professional development plan.
 Examples of goals may include, but are not limited to: